JonathanRudd/Static-Profile-New/README.md

 New Update Goals:

 -Restructure Desktop View
-  -Change big screen view into a more minimalist design with scrolling and JS slide ins (silly but looks interesting)
+  -Change big screen view into a more minimalist design with scrolling and JS slide ins (silly but shows js ability)

 -Tidy Up and neaten Project dropdown sections (proper cards?)
 -Add text glow effect like in KTproject